-Regulation 123 of the CIL Regulations places limitations on the pooling of planning obligations.
-Since 6 April 2015 no more than five separate planning obligations may be entered into which enable the funding or provision of an infrastructure project or for the funding or provision of a type of infrastructure.
-For the purposes of this pooling restriction the limit of five planning obligations is applied retrospectively to all obligations signed by an authority after 6 April 2010.
+Regulation 123 of the CIL Regulations placed limitations on the pooling of planning obligation contributions which meant that no more than five separate planning obligations could be entered into to enable the funding or provision of an infrastructure project or for the funding or provision of a type of infrastructure.
+However, on 1 September 2019, CIL Regulation amendments came into force which included the removal of the restriction of pooling and the replacement of regulation 123 lists with annual Infrastructure Funding Statements.
+This provides the council with much greater flexibility when funding infrastructure.